Synthetixio/SIPs/content/srs/sr-1.md

 #### `updated` header

 The `updated` header records the date(s) when the SR was updated with "substantial" changes.
-This header is only valid for SCCPs of Draft and Active status.
+This header is only valid for SRs of Draft and Active status.

 #### `requires` header

-SRs may have a `requires` header, indicating the SR numbers that this SCCP depends on.
+SRs may have a `requires` header, indicating the SR numbers that this SR depends on.

 ## Auxiliary Files